MRE-Lab-UMD/abd-skin-segmentation/README.md

 The Features notebook in the folder ```UNET and Features``` provides clear instructions and comments on each section and subsection.
 Just follow the guidelines to train your own network, and make sure you replace our paths with yours.
 The code will automatically save your model as .h5, which you can subsequently load for further usage.
 We recommend you read the entire instructions once before running any sections, as some of them will take a while to complete, so you want to make sure you're running the parts that are needed for you.

 ### Thresholding
 The MATLAB script for the thresholding is in the ```Thresholding``` directory.
 It is a function, so you can write your own script which calls it the way you need it.
-It takes as input and RGB image, and returns a thresholded (black and white) image.
+It takes as input an RGB image, and returns a thresholded (black and white) image.

 ### Real-Time Skin Segmentation
-To run the real-time segmentation using our trained U-Net model, go to the ```Real Time Skin Segmentation``` directory in your terminal, and just type in:
+To run the real-time segmentation using a trained U-Net model, go to the ```Real Time Skin Segmentation``` directory in your terminal, and just type in:
 ```
 $ python UNET-live.py
 ```